-|Weight||81.5 kg||73.1 kg|
+|Weight||81.5 kg||72.8 kg|

 |HIV / Aids||0.06%||0.03%|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

-* DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.
+* DTP is a combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

-In Moldova, 24.2% of all over 15-year-olds are still smokers.
+In Moldova, 29.0 percent of all over 15-year-olds are still smokers.

-Medical suppliesThe medical care provided by doctors and hospitals in Moldova is above average and even exceeds the average achieved in the EU countries.
-The country provides 5.8 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+Medical suppliesThe medical care provided by doctors and hospitals in Moldova is above average and also exceeds the average achieved in the EU countries.
+The country provides 5.7 hospital beds per 1,000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

 Through medical care, the mortality rate of major known diseases can be reduced as far as possible.
-For example, only about 25 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.
+For example, only about 24 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.

 Red line: access to water supply via wells or delivered drinking water